01/11/2007 – BJJ (No-Gi)Posted: 01/11/2007

 Roger Gracie Academy (BJJ), Jude Samuel, London, UK – 01/11/2007 – No-Gi

-Unusually, Jude took the no-gi class today: that could be the start of a new trend, as I think I heard him say something about taking over a lot of Felipe’s classes for a while, because Felipe is doing an Open University degree (always good to see people getting back into education ).
+Unusually, Jude took the no-gi class today: that could be the start of a new trend, as I think I heard him say something about taking over a lot of Felipe’s classes for a while, because Felipe is doing an Open University degree (always good to see people getting back into education :D).

 Unlike yesterday, there was lots of technique to go through.
 Jude started off with the single leg takedown we did a while back in a beginners class, also showing a variation if they resist.
 As you go for the single leg and they maintain their balance, shift your grip and stand up, so that you’ve got both arms underneath their leg.
 Then change the near hand (so the one further from their foot) to go round their waist, and finally sweep their lone leg with your same side foot, dropping them straight to the ground.

 He then moved on to the guillotine from guard.
 Your hand dives around their head, palm up, with the forearm right into their neck, aiming to grab your own stomach or far side.
 Then use your other hand to grip round the wrist, making a tight hold, finally twisting your torso towards the knee on the same side as your first gripping arm.
 The choke comes from this swivelling motion rather than squeezing madly on their neck.

 Another option is to do a guillotine from open guard.
 This time, one leg comes in underneath and against their stomach (a bit like the scissor sweep), while the other goes around their back.
 Using the same guillotine grip as before, twist towards the bottom leg for the sub.
 Jude showed it from your opponent attempting to escape side control by coming to their knees, whereupon you get under their neck, adjust for the guillotine grip, shoving your hips forward and then dropping back into the open guard.